 }

-Server Actions and Form Handling
+Server Actions Collapsed the Form Stack

 // actions/newsletter.js